Putin keeps the ruble surging as Russia makes 11th-hour effort to avoid default - KESQ

 On April 6, Russia said it had made the payments on those bonds in rubles, leading S&P to declare three days later that Russia was in default on its foreign debt obligations.
 Although the dollar payments are already overdue, Russia’s late payment in dollars serves as a last-ditch effort to avoid default.

 Bond payments typically come with a 30-day grace period.
-For these bond payments, that grace period ends May 4, so it’s possible S&P will change its mind.
-S&P could not immediately be reached for comment on whether it would reverse its declaration that Russia had defaulted on its debt.
+For these bond payments, that grace period ends May 4.
+We may never know if S&P changes its mind about Russia’s default.
+Because of sanctions, the credit-rating agency pulled its rating on Russian debt on April 15.

 Russia has the money to pay its debts.
 It just can’t access about half of those funds after the West placed unprecedented sanctions on its foreign reserves, totaling about $315 billion.